BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 ## Heat Pump

+The following services are available if you have a heat pump registered against your account.

 ### octopus_energy.boost_heat_pump_zone

 Allows you to boost a given heat pump zone for a set amount of time.